TatianaShavrina/blog/_posts/2018-08-30-spellcheck.md

 ---
 layout: post
-title: 5 weird tricks for a good spellchecker
+title: 5 weird tricks for a good spell-checker
 comments: true
 description: >
-  Spellchecking is an essential part of many products and business applications.
+  Spell checking is an essential part of many products and business applications.
 However, it's working characteristics (speed, quality, memory consumption) are often not optimal - let's see how to make your spell-checker fast and furious.
 tags: [NLP, spellchecking, spelling correction]
 ---